 Several East Asian countries host large and diverse refugee populations.
 Recent years have seen important developments for these groups, particularly involving the strategic use of resettlement as a durable solution.
 Thailand, Malaysia, Bangladesh, and India continue to host large numbers of Burmese refugees and asylum-seekers.
-The U.S. government continues to promote a genuine democratic transition in Burma.
-Unfortunately, with no sign that the Burmese government will respond positively to calls for democratic reform in advance of the planned 2010 elections, and continued attacks against ethnic minority populations, prospects for refugees to return to safe and stable conditions appear distant.
+The U.S. Government continues to press for meaningful political and democratic reform in Burma.
+With ongoing conflict and the continual influx of Burmese fleeing fighting, prospects for refugees to return to safe and stable conditions appear distant.

-As of April 2010, more than 107,000 registered refugees from Burma are recognized by UNHCR and live in nine Royal Thai Government-administered refugee camps along the Thai-Burma border.
+As of April 2011, more than 93,000 registered refugees from Burma were recognized by UNHCR and the Thai Ministry of the Interior and lived in nine Royal Thai Government-administered refugee camps along the Thai-Burma border.
 The Thai government continues to support the international community's efforts to resettle large numbers of refugees from these camps.
-Despite ongoing resettlement, births and arrivals of refugees fleeing continued conflict in Burma have precluded reduction of the camps' total population.
+Despite ongoing resettlement, the combination of long-staying Burmese in Thailand moving into the camps when space becomes available and newly arrived Burmese refugees fleeing continued conflict in Burma have precluded a significant reduction of the camps' total population.

 Since 2006, UNHCR Malaysia has operated the second largest refugee status determination program in the world.
-As of May 2010, there were 87,699 persons of concern registered with UNHCR in Malaysia of which 81,219, or 93 percent, are from Burma (39,068 Chin, 18,750 stateless Rohingya from Burma's Northern Rakhine State, and 23,401 other ethnic minorities).
-In addition, some 6,480 asylum-seekers and refugees from 46 countries - primarily Afghanistan, Iraq, Somalia, and Sri Lanka - are registered with UNHCR.
+As of March 2011, there were 93,500 persons of concern registered with UNHCR in Malaysia of which 86,000, or 91 percent, are from Burma (36,300 Chin, 20,400 stateless Rohingya from Burma's Northern Rakhine State, 9,400 Myanmar Muslims, 3,900 Mon, 3,400 Kachins and other ethnic minorities).
+In addition, some 7,500 asylum-seekers and refugees from various countries - primarily Afghanistan, Iraq, Somalia, and Sri Lanka - are registered with UNHCR.
 Malaysia is not a party to the 1951 Convention relating to the Status of Refugees or its 1967 Protocol.
 We support UNHCR's efforts to use resettlement as a strategic tool to assist a significant number of refugees in Malaysia.